A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 "Want to see?"
 Flora asked.

 His drink went down the wrong pipe, and he broke into a coughing fit.
-Flora nonchalantly stuck her leg out and hiked her cloak just above her ankle-high boots.
+Flora nonchalantly stuck her leg out and hiked her cloak just above her calf-length boots.
 He blinked his watering eyes, feeling rather stupid.

 "Nice socks," he choked out.